Hosta Bulbs for Sale from K. van Bourgondien

 During the growing season, hostas require about 1 inch of rainfall weekly.
 Mulching around the hosta plants can control weeds and retain moisture in the soil.
 Depending on the soil conditions, hostas can benefit from an all-natural, slow-release fertilizer like Van Bourgondien 100% Natural Perennial Food

 .
 After hostas flower in the summer, deadhead the flowers to keep them from setting seed, which takes away energy from leaf and root production.

 Hostas can be divided and transplanted in the spring, after the growing tips start to emerge.
 They can also be divided later in the growing season but may take more time to become established.

 What Eats Hosta Leaves?

 Slugs and deer will eat hosta leaves.
-Some tips for controlling slugs include:
+Some tips for controlling slugs and promoting deer resistance

 Select slug-resistant hosta varieties (these usually have thicker, more textured leaves)

 Handpick slugs off the plants

 Deer also like to nibble on hosta leaves.
 Fencing and deer-deterrent spays may work on keeping deer from eating hostas.